 All these factors are taken into consideration.
-But what many might not know is that most companies look at your education as a factor in deciding the insurance rates.
+But many might not know that most companies look at your education as a factor in deciding the insurance rates.
 Whether these companies take education as a direct or indirect factor is unknown.
 Still, multiple studies and surveys have shown that education contributes to car insurance prices.

 So in a way, you could have an excellent driving record and yet won’t be able to get the cheapest insurance rates from some companies if your education is not up to the mark.